Skip to main content

 Feedback and contact information

-If you have difficulty using this service, contact us by:
+If you have difficulty using this service, contact MHCLG by:

 As part of providing this service, we may need to send you messages or documents.
-We’ll ask you how you want us to send messages or documents to you — post or email — but if you need them in a different format such as large print, audio recording or braille, then please contact your Electoral Registration Office directly.
+We’ll ask you how you want us to send messages or documents to you — post or email.
+If you need them in a different format such as large print, audio recording or braille, contact your electoral registration office.

 Reporting accessibility problems with this website

 We’re always looking to improve the accessibility of this service.
-If you find any problems that are not listed on this page or think we’re not meeting the accessibility requirements, contact ierservice@elections.gov.uk.
+If you find any problems not listed on this page, or think we’re not meeting the accessibility requirements, email ierservice@elections.gov.uk

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’) in England, Scotland and Wales.
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).